simerplaha/SwayDB/README.md

 # Project status

 Undergoing frequent changes & beta testing.

-See the tags to see a more stable version.
-Default branch is `develop` and is pushed to directly so at times it will be unstable.

 # Project support
 Thank you Jetbrains for providing an open-source licence for their awesome development tools.